oscarhealth/graphql-mock-factory/README.md

     mocks: {[string]: {[string]: MockFunction}},

     /**
-     * Optional: A function that returns a mock function for a field.
+     * Optional: An array of function that returns a mock function for a field.
      *
-     * This is a hook to define to define mock functions in a programmatic way.
+     * This is a hook to define mock functions in a programmatic way.
-     * It will be called for each field that has not been associated to a mock
+     * The functions will be called for each field that has not been associated to
-     * function in `mocks`.
-If the function does not return anything for
+     * a mock function in `mocks`.
+If the left-most function does not return
+     * anything for a field, then the following functions are called.
+     * If none of the functions returned anything for a field, then
-     * a field, then no mock function is attached to the field.
+     * no mock function is attached to that field.
      *
      * For example, `getRelayMock` can be passed in to
-     * automatically define all the Relay fields.
+     * automatically define mocks for all Relay-style connections:
+     *   mockServer(schemaDefinition, mocks, [getRelayMock, getDefaultMock])
+     *
+     * The default value is `[getDefaulMock]`.
+It automatically
+     * mocks Boolean, ID, Int, Float, String and lists.
+     * You can pass `null` to disable the default mocks.
+     * See "Usage" > "Defining mock functions" > "Disable default
+     * mock functions"
+     *
      */
     getMocks?: Array<
       (